possible-worlds-research/wikinlp/README.md

 ## Training a word vector model for the SentencePiece vocabulary

 Once you have a preprocessed Wiki dump and a SentencePiece model trained on that dump, you can compute a word vector space for each word piece in your model and perform similarity computations over that space.
-The WikiLoader module uses [FastText](https://github.com/facebookresearch/fastText) by default for the vector space construction.
+The WikiNLP module uses [FastText](https://github.com/facebookresearch/fastText) by default for the vector space construction.
 Here is some example code, which first loads a previously trained SentencePiece model, applies it to the wiki data that was originally downloaded, and uses the tokenized corpus to train a vector space.

 ```
-from trainds.trainds import TrainDS
+from wikinlp.trainds import DSTrainer
-from trainspm.trainspm import TrainSPM
+from wikinlp.trainspm import SPMTrainer

 lang = 'en'
 vocab_size = 8000
 spm_model_path= './spm/en/enwiki.8k.2023-11-17.model'

 print("Generating SPM corpus")
-trainspm = TrainSPM(lang,vocab_size,spm_model_path)
+trainspm = SPMTrainer(lang,vocab_size,spm_model_path)
 trainspm.apply_sentencepiece()

 print("Running FastText")
-trainds = TrainDS(lang, spm_model_path)
+trainds = DSTrainer(lang, spm_model_path)
 trainds.train_fasttext(corpus_size=100000000)
 nns = trainds.compute_nns(top_words=100)
 for word,ns in nns.items():